Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 According to \cite[Proposition 2.2.2]{MR1457738}, any exact surjective morphism is universally surjective.
 Therefore, in (1) and (2), the morphism $\amalg_{i\in I}U_i\to X$ is universally surjective.

 \begin{df} Suppose $S\in \Sch$ and let $\SmlSm/S$ be the full subcategory of $\lSm/S$ consisting of $Y\in \lSm/S$ such that $\ul{Y}\in \Sm/S$.

 Suppose $X\in \Sm/S$ and $D$ is a strict normal crossing divisor on $X$ over $S$ as in \cite[Definition 7.2.1]{logDM}.
-Let $(X,D)$ denote the fs log scheme whose underlying scheme is $X$ and whose log structure is the compactifying log structure associated with the open immersion $X-D\to X$.
+Let $(X,D)$ denote the fs log scheme whose underlying scheme is $X$ and whose log structure is given by the Deligne-Faltings structure \cite[\S III.1.7]{Ogu}.
 Every object of $\SmlSm/S$ arises as this form, see \cite[Lemma A.5.10]{logDM} and Remark \ref{logtop.9} below.